kworam/ProcScript/README.md

 Catch-Finally in loop Procs
 ------------------------------------------

-If a loop Proc has _catch or _finally block functions, ProcScript behaves as if they are outside the loop, not inside it.
+If a loop Proc has _catch or _finally block functions, ProcScript behaves as if they are outside the loop, not inside.
+The equivalent
-The equivalent JavaScript code would look like this:
+JavaScript code would look like this:

 	try {
 		while (bContinue) {